Making bags with panels is very easy and quick!

 The bag panel I chose consists of:

-- pieces of handles
+- handle pieces

 - the assembly diagram

 I chose the most kitsch model: "I love Jesus".
-It reminds me of South American virgin statues covered in flowers, the atmosphere of Romeo and Juliet, my pious grandmothers, and the violet scent of drawers... in short, this choice was obvious!
+It reminds me of South American virgin statues covered in flowers, the atmosphere of Romeo and Juliet, my devout grandmothers, and the violet scent of drawers... in short, this choice was obvious!

 Marie Hélène also fell for the Vermeer pattern and made a lined version.